brsnik/request-uuid-nginx/README.md

 ## Example
 ### request_uuid1.conf
-Will generate a UUID version 1 which include a timestamp with a random Mac Address.
+Will generate a UUID version 1 which includes a timestamp with a random Mac Address.

 `$request_uuid` = `330f21eb1f8111ecba62c8e76eb827c4`